 The Designated Safeguarding Leader at this school is the Deputy Principal, Mr M Warwick.
-The Principal (Mrs S Dunne) and Assistant Principal (Mrs D Bullen), Mrs J Browne and Mrs C Cooper are also fully trained Deputy Safeguarding Leaders.
+The Principal (Mrs S Dunne), Assistant Principal (Mrs D Bullen), Mrs J Browne and Mrs C Cooper are also fully trained Deputy Safeguarding Leaders.
 Please report any concerns directly to one of these members of staff.

 All staff who deal with children have a very clear duty to report any concern they may have about any child’s well-being.
 There are well-established national procedures for dealing with such a situation.
 All staff, governors and visiting instructors have been cleared by the Disclosure and Barring Service as having no record which would prevent them from working with children.
 If a child is subject to a court order, then parents or carers must make that known to the Principal.